 The Medical College Admission Test, MCAT, is required for admission by all U.S. medical schools.
 During and after medical school, you will have to pass nationally standardized licensure and certification exams.
 The MCAT is designed to show those candidates who have demonstrated content mastery and proficiency in this kind of testing.
 Studies have shown that MCAT scores are statistically reliable and valid predictors of academic success in the basic medical sciences in medical school.
 Some medical schools conduct a preliminary screening based entirely on GPA and MCAT scores as a component of the process of selecting those applicants to be interviewed.

 Only an introductory-level knowledge of physics, general chemistry, biology, and organic chemistry is required for the MCAT.
 However, the test determines how well you can apply this introductory material to problem-solving questions, not simply if you have it memorized.
-Each section is scored on a scale of 1 to 15.
-You need a combined score of about 30 to be a competitive medical school applicant.
-According to Princeton Review, the most important area of the MCAT in which to excel is the Verbal Reasoning section.
+Each section is scored on a scale of 118 to 132.
+Your combined score will range between 472 to 528.

 - Chemistry with lab (1 year)